 This is why second mortgage brokers are a useful asset.
 Second mortgage brokers help save you time and minimize the hassle of getting a home equity loan.
 They can also help homeowners get a fair interest rate.

-Second mortgage brokers in Toronto have gotten high-LTV home equity loans approved for their clients.
-While private lenders are often limited to a 75% loan-to-value ratio, second mortgage brokers have gotten higher LTV loans approved.
+Our second mortgage brokers in Toronto have gotten high-LTV home equity loans approved for their clients.
+While private lenders are often limited to a 75% loan-to-value ratio, our second mortgage brokers have gotten higher LTV loans approved up to 85%.

 Second mortgage brokers help with five key tasks when you apply for home equity loans.